Articles

 Table of contents

-Keeping your Salesforce Sandboxes in sync is crucial to the success of your organization.
+Keeping your Salesforce Sandboxes and environments in sync is crucial to the success of your organization.
 However, it is a critical area often overlooked until DevOps teams experience out of sync environments — resulting in merge conflicts, overwrites, erroneous deployments and other business challenges.

-Common Obstacles to Environment Synchronization
+Common Obstacles to Environment Synchronization in DevOps Teams

 According to a survey by Copado, nearly 60% of Salesforce professionals experience issues caused by out of sync sandboxes.
 That begs the question: if the majority of us know the consequences of sandbox misalignment, why do we still struggle with this critical aspect of DevOps?